 It is not critical that hot sites (physical, virtual, or cloud) be as extensive or as fast as normal resources.
 They are for emergency use, not daily operations.
 Communications facilities and contact information must be as accurate and complete as those used for daily operations.
 They provide the lifeline for all coordination of communication.

 Good Vendor Relationships are Important

-Establishing good, working relationship with key vendors can help in times of crisis.
+Establishing a good, working relationship with key vendors can help in times of crisis.
 Resources may need to be replaced.
 Good relationships may help move your needs to the head of the queue of waiting orders.
 While there may be many others facing similar problems related to the same or other crises, vendors are sensitive to the problems and will try to assist however and whenever possible when there is an existing relationship.

 After the Resumption of Normalcy